smaclell/smaclell.github.io/_drafts/code-least-privelege..md

 All Action: Helper Classes
 ===============================================================================

-Every now and then there are ``Helper`` classes with nothing, but simple functions to make life easier.
-It is useful to mark these classes as ``static`` to prevent them from being instantiated.
-Having the class be ``static`` ensures all the methods must also be declared as ``static``.
-You might use it for a helper class like this one:
+Every now and then we have ``Helper`` classes with only methods and no state.
+Stateless classes with helper methods can be made ``static`` to prevent them from being instantiated or having instance variables added.
+If you had a helper classes for ``Uri``'s it might look like this:

 {% highlight csharp %}
 internal static class UrlHelpers {
-    public static Uri FormatUri( Uri baseUrl, string route ) {
+    public static Uri FormatUri( Uri baseUrl, string route ) { ... }

-        ...
+    public static Uri TruncateUri( Uri baseUrl ) { ... }

+    public static Uri SomethingWithAUri( Uri baseUrl ) { ... }
 }

-    public static Uri TruncateUri( Uri baseUrl ) {
-        ...
-    }

-    public static Uri SomethingWithAUri( Uri baseUrl ) {
-        ...
-    }
-}
 {% endhighlight %}

+The ``static`` constraint helps the class stay functional.
+Having the class be ``static`` ensures all the methods must also be declared as ``static``.

 Manage state: Immutable Classes
 ===============================================================================